-Presto Resource Pools are helpful for the following challenges:
+Resource Pools are helpful for the following challenges:

-A customer has a team of analysts who often see significant queuing during the work day due to large scheduled queries that take, for a long period of time, the full account’s resources.
+You have a team of analysts who often see significant queuing during the work day due to large scheduled queries that take, for a long period of time, the full account’s resources.

 |Resource pools are only available for accounts with 5 or greater Presto Compute Units allocated.|

-This feature is enabled upon customer request.
+This feature is enabled upon request.
 Contact support or your primary account representative if you want to use Presto Resource Pools.